KusionStack/kusionstack.io/versioned_docs/version-v0.10/operating/manuals/collaset.md

 foo-www-r4vlh   Bound    pvc-dd7f7cce-a3cb-4bba-a106-e5ad264959a2   1Gi        RWO            standard       63s
 ```

-To validate the retention policy, scale replicas to 2, and the remaining PVC should be mounted again.
+To validate the retention policy, try ro scale replicas to 2, and the remaining PVC should be mounted again.

 ``` shell
 $ kubectl -n default edit cls foo